 For businesses, however, it is the ability of artificial intelligence to scour through huge volumes of data to find bits of usable information that holds the most value.
 In the words of leading AI expert, Jonathan Mugan, "If you can tell a machine what you are looking for, it can look through more data than you could read in a lifetime to find it."

-The banking and finance sector, which needs to make sense of huge volumes of data for making critical decisions, can benefit at large from such a capability.
-And realizing this, the sector has been quick to adopt machine learning for reporting automation to expedite and enhance its decision-making processes.
+The banking and finance sector needs to make sense of huge volumes of data for making critical decisions, can benefit at large from such a capability.
+And realizing this, the sector has been quick to adopt machine learning to automate report writing to expedite and enhance its decision-making processes.

 The role of reporting automation in reshaping the banking-finance sector

 Documenting and reporting financial information is a critical activity in banking and financial services operations.
 However, generating hundreds or thousands of customized reports with uniform levels of focus and diligence is a lot to ask for from a team of humans.
 That's because report creation involves selectively extracting critical information from massive bodies of data and representing it in an easily consumable format.
 Errors may lead to severe financial and legal consequences.
 And this is where reporting automation tools are making an impact on financial institutions!